Tim Alamenciak

 frameworks — that integrate this evidence into systems practitioners can

-synthesis framework), the Restoration and Conservation Ontology
+actually use.
+Projects include the Restoration and Conservation Ontology

-(RACOON), and the Toolkit for Restoration Ecology
+(RACOON) and the Toolkit for Restoration Ecology

 Evidence synthesis & community engagement